domschl/ALU_Net/README.md

 <a href="https://colab.research.google.com/github/domschl/ALU_Net/blob/main/ALU_Net.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)

-Create an ALU (arithmetic logic unit) via neural nets using Colab TPUs, GPUs are on local Jupyter instances.
+An ALU (arithmetic logic unit) via neural nets using Colab TPUs, GPUs or local hardware and local Jupyter instances.
 If used with Colab, user's Google Drive is used for persistant storage.

 It can be used with Mac M1 GPU, if [Apple's tensorflow plugin](https://developer.apple.com/metal/tensorflow-plugin/) is installed.

-If used with Google Colab, a Google Drive account is used to save trained model data and tensorboard logs to your google drive.
-This allows easy exporting of trained nets and using remote Tensorboard instances to monitor the training on Colab.

 ## Experiment